-- 5.8.1 Evacuation is NSW SES's primary response strategy for managing the population at risk of flooding. - 5.8.2 Strategy: Conduct planning to ensure all evacuation constraints are considered.
+- 5.8.1 Evacuation is the NSW SES' primary response strategy for managing the population at risk of flooding. - 5.8.2 Strategy: Conduct planning to ensure all evacuation constraints are considered.

 - a.
 Evacuations will take place when there is a risk to public safety.
-Circumstances may include: - Evacuation of people when their homes or businesses are likely to flood. - Evacuation of people who are unsuited to living in isolated circumstances, due to flood water closing access. - Evacuation of people where essential energy and/or utility services are likely to fail or where buildings have been or may be made uninhabitable. - b.
-NSW SES will consider the following in evacuation decisions: - Duration of evacuation. - Characteristics of the community. - Numbers requiring evacuation. - Availability of evacuation routes and transport. - The ability for existing levees or other flood protection works to fulfil their intended function. - Time available for evacuation. - Evacuee management requirements. - Resources and delivery of evacuation information. - Length of isolation.
+Circumstances may include: - Evacuation of people when their homes or businesses are likely to flood. - Evacuation of people who are unsuited to living in isolated circumstances, due to flood water closing access.

+- Evacuation of people where essential energy and/or utility services are likely to fail or where buildings have been or may be made uninhabitable. - b.
+The NSW SES will consider the following in evacuation decisions: - Duration of evacuation. - Characteristics of the community. - Numbers requiring evacuation. - Availability of evacuation routes and transport. - The ability for existing levees or other flood protection works to fulfil their intended function. - Time available for evacuation. - Evacuee management requirements. - Resources and delivery of evacuation information. - Length of isolation. - c.
-- c.
 NSW SES Incident Controllers, planning and intelligence officers will carefully consider the risks involved in conducting evacuations. - d.
 All evacuation decisions will be made as per the current NSW SES policies and procedures, and consistent with the NSW Evacuation Management Guidelines. - e.
-Potential Evacuation Centres are located in the Local EMPLAN. - f.
-NSW Police Force will coordinate the provision of overall security for evacuated areas. - 5.8.3 Strategy: Evacuate people pre-emptively from dangerous or potentially dangerous places and or locations created by the flood hazard to safe locations away from the hazard. - NSW SES will control and coordinate the evacuation of affected communities. - b.
+Potential Evacuation Centres are located in the local EMPLAN. - f.
+The NSW Police Force will coordinate the provision of overall security for evacuated areas. - 5.8.3 Strategy: Evacuate people pre-emptively from dangerous or potentially dangerous places and or locations created by the flood hazard to safe locations away from the hazard. - a.
+The NSW SES will control and coordinate the evacuation of affected communities. - b.
 The NSW SES Commissioner (or delegate) will warn communities to prepare for a possible evacuation, where circumstances allow such lead time. - c.
 The NSW SES Commissioner (or delegate) will order any necessary evacuations and provide information to the community about when and how to evacuate. - d.
 Support to evacuation operations may be requested from other emergency services and supporting agencies using arrangements in the local EMPLAN and supporting plans. - e.
-The Health Services Functional Area will coordinate the evacuation of hospitals, health centres and aged care facilities (including nursing homes) in consultation with NSW SES and Welfare Services. - f.
-School administration offices (Government and Private) will coordinate the evacuation of schools in consultation with NSW SES and Welfare Services, if not already closed. - g.
+The Health Services Functional Area will coordinate the evacuation of hospitals, health centres and aged care facilities (including nursing homes) in consultation with the NSW SES and the Welfare Services Functional Area. - f.
+School administration offices (government and private) will coordinate the evacuation of schools in consultation with the NSW SES and the Welfare Services Functional Area, if not already closed.

+- g.
 Caravan Park proprietors will inform the NSW SES Incident Controller when caravan park evacuations have been completed. - h.
-People who are reluctant or refuse to comply with any Emergency Warning will be referred to NSW Police Force.
+People who are reluctant or refuse to comply with any Emergency Warning will be referred to the NSW Police Force.